Tra1n84/compact-lawn-mower-card/README.md

 * **Powerful UI Editor:**
 A user-friendly UI editor for all your card settings - no YAML required.
 Define additional entities, camera settings, map parameters, mower models or the mower view colors
 * **Localization:**
-Comes with English and German translation - ready to be extended with more languages
+Comes with English, German and French translation - ready to be extended with more languages

 ---